 Fortunately, web hosting is relatively straightforward, as long as you can identify your site’s needs and keep in mind some crucial criteria when choosing a hosting provider.
 With the right basic knowledge, even beginners will be able to make informed decisions about this essential service.

 Web hosting is a service that houses all your website’s files and allows them to exist on the internet.
 Every website needs it.

-In this post, we’ll explain what web hosting is and why every website needs it.
+In this postA post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, we’ll explain what web hosting is and why every website needs it.
 Then we’ll explore some key criteria to consider when choosing a web host.
 Let’s get started!

 What Is Web Hosting?

 As we mentioned before, web hosting is a service that allows you to house (and often manage) your website’s files so they can then be published online.
 Essentially, when you pay for a web host, you become a renter on the internet.

 To continue the metaphor, the web servers that your hosting provider manages offer the infrastructure for your house.
 Hosting services are sometimes confused with domain names, but the latter is more similar to your house’s address.